khreathor/qrustyquake/README.md

    - Advanced mapping/speedrunning/development features that are not directly related to gameplay (I'm not a mapper, speedrunner or developer)

-- (definitely not) CD Audio

-   - Might have been pulled from Quakespasm along with the rest of the sound system, though I have no way or desire to test it.

 Contributions of any kind are very welcome.
-If someone implements CD audio or something I'll definitely try to merge it.
+If someone implements their favorite speedrunning cvar or something I'll definitely try to merge it.
 Issue reports are also greatly appreciated.

 # Building